Skip to main content

 How buyer research moved out of Google

-Most B2B buyers now start their research in AI assistants rather than search engines.
+Most B2B buyers now start their research in AI agents rather than search engines.
 They ask a question, get an AI-generated summary, narrow their shortlist, then visit vendor sites they already have in mind.

-The distribution channel shifted.
-The need for content did not.
 Cognism's data shows traffic from AI chatbots grew 345 percent as a last-touch source for marketing-qualified leads in 2026, while direct MQLs grew six percent even as organic search traffic fell.
+Content that earns LLM citations shares two traits:

 • It is specific and directly answerable: named data points, concrete comparisons, original frameworks